Cybr-Inc/CloudSec/docs/aws/privilege-escalation/iam-privilege-escalation.md

 ### How to detect

 ## Additional Resources
-You can learn about most of these PrivEscs from our sponsor's course [IAM Privilege Escalation Labs](https://cybr.com/courses/iam-privilege-escalation-labs/).
-Some of the labs are free and others require a paid membership.
+- Learn about most of these PrivEscs hands-on from our sponsor's course: [ :octicons-link-external-16: IAM Privilege Escalation Labs](https://cybr.com/courses/iam-privilege-escalation-labs/)^[Paid][Sponsored]^ (Some of the labs are free and others require a paid membership)